 1. Introduction

+The Amazon Rainforest extends across eight international borders.
 The Brazilian Amazon covers around 60% of the whole biome and is home to over 28 million people.
-The Rainforest spans over seven international borders.
 Its most inhabited city, Manaus, enjoys a distinct fiscal regime designed to create jobs in the region and connect its economy to the rest of the country.
 At the same time, an extensive portion of the Brazilian Amazon is protected by a combination of indigenous territories and protected areas, rendering the Rainforest an important component of global climate mitigation.
-The Brazilian Amazon is, thus, a complex object of policy comprising environmental, economic, social, and sovereignty concerns.
-Despite this complexity, the literature about policies in the Amazon often portrays governments as having a single understanding of what the Amazon problem is and, consequently, proposing coherent policies for the region.
-Although this literature is helpful to compare variation across different governments, such analyses oversimplify policies within governments , in reality, is more intricate and inconsistent.
-In this article, we ask how has the Amazon been constructed as a political problem since 1985?
+The Brazilian Amazon is, thus, a complex object of policy comprising environmental, economic, social, and sovereignty issues.
+Despite this complexity, the literature about policies in the Amazon often portrays governments as having a single understanding of what the Amazon problem is and, consequently, implementing coherent policies for the region.
+Although this literature is helpful to compare variation across different governments, such analyses oversimplify policies within governments and misrepresents, in reality, what is more intricate and inconsistent.
+In this article, we investigate how has the Amazon been constructed as a political problem since 1985?

 We combine Bacchi (1999)’s theory of problem representation and Keck and Sikkink (1998)’s theory of transnationalism to develop a framework outlining how transnational actors, as presidents, construct objects of policies as particular problems depending on where and when they participate in politics.
 To examine this variation, we created a dataset containing 6240 official speeches by all Brazilian presidents since 1985.
 Drawing from the socio-cultural history of the Amazon, we inductively develop a codebook to categorize problems related to political concerns over the Amazon.
 These problem-constructions touch upon national sovereignty, economic integration, social development, or environmental conservation.
 We employ supervised machine learning to classify how Amazon related statements construct the Amazon as a problem.
 We then conduct an inferential and descriptive analysis of the data.
 A systematic focus on presidential speeches is important because many scholars recognize decisions to deforest on the ground are derived from government’s policies and discourse (Capobianco 2021; Campbell 2015).
-Still, we lack empirical accounts of the Amazon in presidential discourses.

 We have four main findings.
 First, when presidents are far away from the Amazon region, they are more likely to construct the Amazon as an issue of environmental conservation.
-Within the Amazonian region, presidents usually construct the Amazon as an issue of social development and economic integration.
+Within the Amazonian region, presidents usually construct it as an issue of social development and economic integration.
 Second, presidents are more likely to construct the Amazon as an environmental conservation problem when deforestation rates decrease.
 When deforestation rates increase, presidents tend to side-step the issue and construct the Amazon as an issue of economic integration.
 Third, we find that high-profile environmental events, which receive strong international media attention, drive up the frequency at which the Amazon appears in discourses.
 However, these events do not systematically change how the Amazon is constructed as a problem.
 Finally, we find that presidents are increasingly more likely to mix problem-constructions and construct the Amazon as a complex and multifaceted object of policy.